PaddlePaddle/docs/docs/install/pip/linux-pip_en.md

 #### 2.2 <span id="gpu">GPU Version of PaddlePaddle</span>

-2.2.4 If you are using CUDA 11.8(If you need to use TensorRT, you can install TensorRT 8.5.3.1 yourself)
+2.2.4 If you are using CUDA 11.8(Dependent on GCC8+, If you need to use TensorRT, you can install TensorRT 8.5.3.1 yourself)

   ```